Ideas also need to be engaging enough to get people involved, and quickly.

 - The winning photo can be given a prize such as two free tickets to a film and/ or getting to have their photo displayed on your website.

 A viral video challenge can be an exciting and interactive way to spread the buzz about volunteering and benefits attached.

 Before you get started, here are a few considerations for planning a viral video challenge.

 - Choosing your challenge topic: Think of a challenge that helps your audience plan and ties in with your overall focus.

 - Technical make or breaks: How will your challenge be publicly available?
 Will it be posted via Facebook?
 YouTube?

 - Promotion pre-challenge: Promote the upcoming challenge in advance through social media platforms and print media (flyers and posters on campus).

 - Content creation: On the challenge day, arrange a meet up with the participants who will be completing the challenge and the people who will be involved with production.

 - Have fun!
-Break the internet like Kim K and have fun while promoting volunteering.
+Break the internet and have fun while promoting volunteering.

 Have you organised a successful viral video challenge?